WebDevStudios/wp-search-with-algolia/README.txt

 == Changelog ==

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.11.2 =
+* Fixed: Valid Search key checks for new applications.

 = 2.11.1 =
 * Fixed: Fatal error if not able to retreive searchable posts index object.